Generating HAR files and analyzing web requests

 HAR files can be a requirement for troubleshooting issues specifically for problems listed below:

-• Performance Issue: slow page load, timeout when performing certain task
+• Performance Issue: slow page load, timeouts when performing a specific task

-First line troubleshooting can be conducted by following this guide.
-Providing these information to the support team will help expedite the troubleshooting process.
+First-line troubleshooting can be conducted by following this guide.
+Providing this information to the support team will help speed up troubleshooting.

 Before you begin

-Do take note of the Supported Platforms for the supported browser types.
+Please be sure to take note of the Supported Platforms page for the supported browser types.

-It is highly recommended to generate multiple HAR files for comparison.
+It is highly recommended that multiple HAR files be generated for comparison.
 Below are guidelines for effective information gathering:

-1. Generate a HAR file for an unaffected page (without performance issue or page rendering issues).
+1. Generate a HAR file for an unaffected page (without performance or page rendering issues).
 Example.
-Dashboard, Issue View, Issue Search and Project page.
+Dashboard, Issue View, Issue Search, and Project page.

 2. Generate a HAR file for an affected page.
-Generate multiple times to get the better average and capture the consistent timing
+Generate multiple times to get a better average and capture consistent timing

 Solution

-Below is the HAR files generated depending on the browser variant you are using.
+Below demonstrates how HAR files are generated depending on your browser variant.

 Chrome